Lufttransport Süd: LTU Süd

-In 1988, LTS was rebranded to LTU Süd, also receiving a new corporate design to closer resemble its well-known parent company LTU.

-LTU intended for LTU Süd to serve European, African and Southeast Asian destinations out of Munich with Boeing 757 aircraft.
-After the 1988 recertification of ETOPS to be allowed to fly overwater for more than 180 minutes, LTU Süd acquired additional larger Boeing 767 aircraft in 1989 to fly across the Atlantic and the Far East.
+In late 1987, LTS was renamed LTU Süd, also receiving a new corporate design to closer resemble its well-known parent company LTU.
+LTU intended LTU Süd to serve European, African and Southeast Asian destinations out of Munich with Boeing 757 aircraft.
+After the 1988 recertification of ETOPS to be allowed to fly overwater for more than 180 minutes, in January 1989 LTU Süd was delivered the first larger Boeing 767 aircraft to fly across the Atlantic and to the Far East.
 For the purpose of operating transatlantic flights out of Düsseldorf with the 767, LTU opened an additional crew base for LTU Süd at Düsseldorf Airport.
-All LTU Süd flights were marketed as LTU flights.

-LTU Süd was dissolved and fully merged into its parent company LTU in 1998.
-LTU itself was then absorbed into Air Berlin nearly 10 years later, in 2007.
+In any case all LTU Süd flights were marketed as LTU flights.
+LTU Süd was dissolved and fully merged into its parent company LTU in late 1997.

 Fleet

 During its 15-year existence, LTS operated the following aircraft: